Lesson Flow

 Tasks

-3. Write a 300-400 word results subsection.
+3. Write a 300-400 word results subsection with calibrated uncertainty language.

-4. Respond to two mock reviewer comments (one valid, one partially mistaken).
+5. Respond to two mock reviewer comments:

 Expected outputs